Making the EV platform easier for buyers

 Problem

-The EV Market app was initially designed for advanced users, assuming that both sellers and buyers had basic knowledge about EVs.
-However, it became clear that many potential users still have fears and lack enough understanding of EVs.
-Users often found themselves overwhelmed by technical jargon and complex information.
+The EV Market app was originally designed with advanced users in mind, assuming that buyers and sellers already had a basic understanding of electric vehicles.
+However, it became clear that many potential users feel uncertain and lack knowledge about EVs.
+They often struggle with technical jargon and find the information too complex to navigate.

-Common concerns included questions about battery life, charging infrastructure, and overall cost efficiency.
-This lack of accessible and clear information created a barrier, making users hesitant to engage with the app and trust the information provided.
+Key concerns from users include questions about battery life, charging availability, and overall cost.
+This confusion and lack of accessible information make users hesitant to engage with the app or trust its content.

-As a result, conversion rates dropped, and overall app usage suffered, indicating the need for a more inclusive and educational approach.
+As a result, conversion rates have declined, and app usage has dropped, highlighting the need for a simpler and more educational approach to help users feel confident about electric vehicles.

 Research

-Additionally, I conducted in-depth interviews with five electric vehicle users to gain insights into their decision-making process.
-This included how they selected an electric car, what factors were significant to them, and why they chose an electric vehicle over a traditional one.
+Next, I conducted in-depth interviews with five electric vehicle owners.
+These interviews provided insights into their decision-making process, including how they chose their car, the factors they considered important, and why they opted for an EV over a traditional vehicle.

 💡 Research findings